JulianLuczywo/ML-journey/README.md

 Both hand-written and typed up notes will be in PDF format.

+Sometimes typed up notes can differ from week to week due to improvements in my understanding or updates to the material.
+Please be aware of that and check my commit history for any changes.

 Journey:

-[ x ] Week 1: Introduction to Machine Learning
+[x] Week 1: Introduction to Machine Learning

-[ x ] Week 2: Scikit-Learn and Logistic Regression and Support Vector Machines
+[x] Week 2: Scikit-Learn and Logistic Regression and Support Vector Machines

 Socials: